Earn Side Hustles

 “Because you already have a filing requirement to report wages from your main job, any additional earned income is also subject to income tax and must be reported on your return,” says Shomari Hearn, executive vice president and chief operating officer of Palisades Hudson Financial Group in Fort Lauderdale, Florida.

 Failure to report earned income is a form of tax fraud.
-If you don’t report income on your side gig and you are audited (even several years later), you could incur a failure-to-pay penalty, Hearn says.
+If you don’t report your side hustle and you are audited, you could incur a failure-to-pay penalty, Hearn says.
 That penalty equals 0.5 percent of your unpaid taxes for each month, or part of a month, after your tax return is due.

 “You might also be assessed an accuracy-related penalty equal to 20 percent of the underpayment if you purposely underreported your income and substantially understated your income tax liability,” Hearn adds.
 The IRS uses the term “substantially understated” when the understatement is more than $5,000 or 10 percent of the correct tax liability, whichever number is greater.